kyrylo/pry-theme/README.md

 * Thanks to [banister][johndogg] for bringing the plugin in masses and contributing a bunch of themes;
 * Thanks to Karandashev for "Puzzle" font;
-* Thanks to Creatica for "Dited" font.
+* Thanks to Creatica for "Dited" font;
+* Thanks to [noprompt][noprompt] for a HEX to ANSI conversion Ruby implementation, which I borrowed from one of his projects.

 License
 -------